CCBlueX/Documentation/md/modules/render/nobob.md

 ## NoBob

-Disables the view bobbing effect.
+NoBob disables Minecraft's built-in view bobbing effect — the subtle side-to-side swaying of your camera and hand that occurs while walking.
+Vanilla Minecraft includes this animation to add a sense of physical movement, but many players find it distracting or disorienting during gameplay.

+Disabling view bobbing can make it easier to aim precisely, read the screen clearly while moving, and reduce motion sickness for sensitive players.
+While Minecraft's own settings menu also offers a "View Bobbing" toggle, enabling NoBob lets you manage this preference directly within LiquidBounce alongside your other module configuration.
+It pairs well with modules like [Animations](/docs/modules/render/animations) or [NoHurtCam](/docs/modules/render/nohurtcam) if you want a generally cleaner, more stable visual experience.

 **Category:** Render
 **Enabled by default:** No

 ### Settings

-This module has no configurable settings beyond the standard key bind and visibility options.
+This module has no configurable settings.

-### Screenshots

-*Screenshots for NoBob will be added in a future update.*

 ---
-*Last updated: 2026-02-13 — Based on [source code](https://github.com/CCBlueX/LiquidBounce/blob/dfe60ac/src%2Fmain%2Fkotlin%2Fnet%2Fccbluex%2Fliquidbounce%2Ffeatures%2Fmodule%2Fmodules%2Frender%2FModuleNoBob.kt)*
+*Last updated: 2026-06-08 — Based on [source code](https://github.com/CCBlueX/LiquidBounce/blob/2b0edfcf2/src/main/kotlin/net/ccbluex/liquidbounce/features/module/modules/render/ModuleNoBob.kt)*